humanmade/altis-cloud/docs/healthchecks.md

-# Healthchecks
+# Health checks

-Altis uses healthchecks to determine whether servers are healthy or need replacing, and whether minimum requirements such as PHP being available are met before applications are deployed.
+Altis uses health checks to determine whether servers are healthy or need replacing, and whether minimum requirements such as PHP being available are met before applications are deployed.

-**Note:** Any changes to the healthcheck configuration are considered to void your warranty, except as directed by the Altis team.
+**Note:** Any changes to the health check configuration are considered to void your warranty, except as directed by the Altis team.
 Adjusting any configuration may cause catastrophic errors in your environments.

 ## API

-There are 2 healthcheck endpoints.
-If any healthcheck fails the response code will be `500`, otherwise it will be `200`.
+There are 2 health check endpoints.
+If any health check fails the response code will be `500`, otherwise it will be `200`.

 **`/__instance_healthcheck`**

 Used during deployments to ensure containers meet the minimum requirements for running an application.
-By default this checks that PHP is available.
+By default this checks that
+PHP is available.

 **`/__healthcheck`**

-Used for application level healthchecks.
+Used for application level health checks.
 By default these are:

 - PHP is running
 - Database is available